Remembrance Day is commemorated in Surrey with a ceremony and parade at the cenotaph outside the Surrey Museum in Cloverdale on November 11th.

 Although the main ceremony in Surrey is private, it is actually scheduled to be streamed online.
 To watch the virtual Remembrance Day event, visit the City of Surrey‘s website.

 The main and largest Remembrance Day event in Surrey is the one in Cloverdale.
 There are also smaller ceremonies in Crescent Beach and Whalley most years, as well as in multiple other parts of the Lower Mainland.

 Click Remembrance Day in Metro Vancouver for a list of ceremonies in other municipalities.
 See below for information about the main November 11th event in Surrey.

 Remembrance Day in Cloverdale

-The Remembrance Day ceremony in Cloverdale is held at the cenotaph in the plaza between the Surrey Museum (at 17710 56a Avenue) and the Surrey Archives building.
-It’s attended by cadets, RCMP officers, members of the military, veterans, local dignitaries, families and the general public.
+The Remembrance Day ceremony in Cloverdale is usually held at the cenotaph in the plaza between the Surrey Museum (at 17710 56a Avenue) and the Surrey Archives building.
+When open to the public, it’s attended by cadets, RCMP officers, members of the military, veterans, local dignitaries, families and the general public.

 Most years, after the main ceremony, the Surrey Museum hosts a variety of child-friendly activities including crafts and entertainment.
-Last year the museum was open on November 11th from noon until 5 pm.
-In 2019 the foyer to the Museum is open at 9:30 am and inside coffee and hot chocolate is served.
-The full Museum opens again, but just from noon until 1 pm (so for a shorter time than in previous years).
+In previous years the museum was open on November 11th from noon until 5 pm.
+In 2019 the foyer to the Museum was open at 9:30 am and inside coffee and hot chocolate was served.
+The full Museum was open again, but just from noon until 1 pm (so for a shorter time than in previous years).

-In 2019 the 1912 Hall at the Surrey Archives next door is also open (between 9:30 am and 1:30 pm).
-Inside that venue is a display of artifacts and a quiet colouring area for children (which is especially convenient for families with young kids who get restless during and after the main ceremonies).
+In 2019 the 1912 Hall at the Surrey Archives next door was also open (between 9:30 am and 1:30 pm).
+Inside that venue was a display of artifacts and a quiet colouring area for children (which was especially convenient for families with young kids who get restless during and after the main ceremonies).